weston-bailey/webpack-html-template/README.md

 > runs all tests found with the filenameing convention `fileName.test.extension`

+> take note that the Procfile runs `npm run build && node index.js` -- the build folder (`./dist`) has been gitignored

 ## Dependencies

 * [webpack](https://webpack.js.org/) -- used to bundle the website together